Actively Recruiting

 - Hypersensitivity to MRI contrast agents

-- Known or suspected estrogen-dependent malignant tumors
+- Known or suspected breast, genital tract, or estrogen-dependent malignant cancers

 - Undiagnosed genital bleeding